 About Podcast Connection

 Podcast Connection is a podcast interview booking agency that specializes in finding and booking interviews for our clients on shows that fit their brand and message.
-We work very hard to help you reach your monthly goal of x-amount (you decide) of podcasts per month and charge a fee of $150 (USD) per successful booking, which is less than most of our competitors.
-We also offer one free booking to first-timers, which is absolutely obligation-free.
+We work very hard to help you reach your monthly goal of x-amount (you choose) of reach per month.
+We’re the only podcast agency (that we know of) that offers a Tier System that’s based on estimated reach – this means that you pay less for smaller shows.

-As a value-added service, Podcast Connection has tons of training material like this blog, and we offer free one-on-one training sessions to our clients on how to get the best podcast interview setup for their specific situation and equipment that they have available and/or their budget range.
+As a value-added service, Podcast Connection has tons of training material like this blog, and with some packages, our clients get a free one-on-one session on how to get the best podcast interview setup for their specific situation and equipment that they have available and/or their budget range.
 You can find out more about us here.

 If you like this article and found it useful, please share it!